Repurposing SwitchBot Button Pushers for Smart Home Automation

 - Safety: never press fridge defrost buttons, gas appliance controls or anything that affects safety systems.

-Maintenance and Troubleshooting
+Maintenance and troubleshooting

-- Replace the CR2 battery when app reports low battery, or every 6–12 months with frequent use.
+- Replace the CR2 battery when the app reports low battery, or every 6–12 months with frequent use.

 - Use a bit of silicone grease if the plunger sticks.